What is the Carer Support Needs Assessment Tool (CSNAT)?

 An assessment conversation then takes place between the carer and practitioner which enables the carer to express their individual support needs.

 Together, the carer and practitioner agree on what further supportive input would be valuable and create a shared action plan.
 A shared review of the carers’ support needs can then be carried out at another point in time.

 Can I use the CSNAT in my practice?

 The CSNAT is copyright but available, free of charge for use by practitioners supporting family carers.

-We are currently developing an online implementation toolkit for organisations wishing to implement The CSNAT Approach.
-This will be available mid- 2017.
+We are currently evaluating our online implementation toolkit for organisations wishing to implement The CSNAT Approach.
+This will become widely available in 2018.

 We also have a registration process and provide a licence for organisations using the tool.